 Health insurance with a contract

-In 2023, the Huis voor Schematherapie has contracts with these health insurance companies: VGZ, Unive, Zekur, IZA Cure, United Consumers, Bewuzt, Promovendum, de Goudse verzekeringen, UMC, DSW, Stad Holland, In Twente, ASR, De Amersfoortse, Ditzo, CZ, Nationale Nederlanden, Delta Lloyd, Ohra, Just and CZ Direct.
+In 2025, the Huis voor Schematherapie has contracts with these health insurance companies: VGZ, VGZ Bewuzt, Univé, Zekur, IZA Cure, IZZ, UMC, United Consumers, Promovendum, de Goudse verzekeringen, UMC, DSW, Stad Holland, In Twente , ASR, Ditzo, CZ, Nationale Nederlanden, Delta Lloyd, Ohra, Just and CZ Direct, ONVZ and VVAA.
 This means that the invoice for your treatment at the Huis voor Schematherapie is sent directly to your insurance company, who will only charge you for any outstanding part of your excess (eigen risico).

 Health insurance without a contract

-For all other health insurance companies, the Huis voor Schematherapie provides non-contracted healthcare in 2023.
+Huis voor Schematherapie will provide non-contracted care for other health insurance policies in 2025.
+This concerns Achmea Zilveren Kruis, Menzis, Zorg en Zekerheid, Eucare and Eno, including all underlying labels.
 This means that it is important for you to check what type of insurance policy you have.
 The reimbursement you receive for your mental healthcare (GGZ) treatment depends on that policy and may vary quite a bit.

 Non-contracted healthcare also means that invoices for your treatment at the House will be sent to you directly.
 After that, you yourself are responsible for submitting the invoice to your insurance company.

 You may receive the highest possible reimbursement in case of non-contracted mental healthcare if you have a full-restitution policy.
 This type of policy covers all healthcare costs at the usual rates, the so-called ‘NZA rate’.
-Such a policy costs a few euros more per month.
-Whether this is the best option for you, is not for us to decide.
-We do not know what other healthcare costs you are dealing with.
-In 2023, Zilveren Kruis and Menzis offer a full-restitution policy.
-EUcare also offers a full-restitution policy, but this company requires that it is informed, via an authorization, before the start of any new treatment.
+In 2024, Menzis offers a full-restitution policy.
+EUcare (Aevitae) also offers a full-restitution policy, but this company requires that it is informed, via an authorization, before the start of any new treatment.
+The reimbursement is somewhat lower than the NZA rate because it is based on an average market rate.
+This means that part of the costs of the treatment are not reimbursed and are at your own expense.

-The third type of insurance is called the in-kind policy.
+The other insurance policies are called the in-kind policy.
 These policies have lower rates, which also vary per insurance company.
 As a result, the percentage of costs that is covered varies between 60% and 80%.
 The rest is charged to you directly.

 In order to know how high your reimbursement will be, it is best to check with your own health insurance company.
+Here you can see what questions you can ask.
 The type of policy you have is indicated on the printed copy of that policy.
 It also states the amount of your excess.
 The reason for this is that the costs of your outstanding excess are charged on top of the costs that are not covered by your policy.

-Based on this advice, as well as any other healthcare expenses you may have, you can decide whether it would be useful for you to switch between policies or insurance companies.
-You can do this up to the 31st of December of any calendar year.
+Every year you can see whether it makes sense for you to change policy or insurer.
+This is possible until December 31.
 Unfortunately, we cannot offer any advice on this, since we cannot oversee the consequences this would have for any other types of healthcare you receive.

 The invoice